 Information for Potential Applicants

-Beginning in 2023, all Master’s students will begin study during the Summer (June) semester only.
-The application deadline of December 1, 2022, has passed and applications for Summer 2023 are closed.
-The next round of applications will be due December 1, 2023, to begin in Summer 2024.
+The program admits students to begin during the Summer (June) semester only.
+The next round of applications will be due December 1, 2023 to begin in Summer 2024.

 We have linked FAQs about the program and application process on the next page.
 You can also use the link on the next page to reserve a space in a program information session.